 Graniteville Cemetery has the distinction of being one of the most haunted spots in South Carolina.
-You really cannot have a Top 10 list of supernatural shenanigans concerning the Palmetto State without digging into the freely free-for-all that is Graniteville.
+You really cannot have a Top 10 list of supernatural shenanigans concerning the Palmetto State without digging into the free-for-all that is Graniteville Cemetery.

-You have lady specters putting flowers on the graves of children, ghost cats roaming the tombstones, a suppose witch stalking the place after midnight, and even a creepy little urchins playing around the graves.
+You have lady specters putting flowers on the graves of children, ghost cats roaming the tombstones, a supposed witch stalking the place after midnight, and even creepy little urchins playing around the graves.
 At Graniteville Cemetery you have it all.